of the savannah let's say all the big things all the small things i'm sorry would you uh can you wait a minute i will close the window.

 And if you can't be certain of anything, you have no right to really engage in discussions about truth claims.

-And you wanted to set me straight on that.
+So that was my basic argument and you wanted to set me straight on that.

 Yes, just for the starters, yes, two and two make four.

-But, however, there are two important points.
+But however, there are two important points.

-There are contexts in which if you only go by the numbers, then two and two will apparently not make four.
+There are contexts in which if you only go by the numbers, then two and two will apparently will not make four.

 You need additional context to actually understand them to be as four.

-Otherwise, you will not be able to learn and accept that two and two make four.
+If you are and you actually need to ask which number base is being used, otherwise you will not be able to learn and accept that two and two make four.

 You will not be able to read that just from the number, from the information.